 Overall, Halloween Time at Disneyland is a ton of fun, and a great time to visit both in terms of offerings and park atmosphere.
 September and October are great times of year to visit Disneyland, generally, so it’s unlikely that you’ll be disappointed with a fall trip to Disneyland, even if you aren’t a Halloween fan.
 While Halloween doesn’t top Christmas in terms of best times of year to visit, it does have a lot to offer that’s different from the “normal” Disneyland entertainment, and the Halloween offerings are far more than some light decorations, even if you opt not to attend the Halloween Party.

 Do you enjoy Halloween Time at Disneyland?
 Which seasonal event at Disneyland is your favorite?
+Have you attended Oogie Boogie Bash – A Disney Halloween Party?
+Have a favorite attraction overlay and entertainment during the Halloween season at Disneyland and DCA?
+Any questions?
 Hearing from you is half the fun, so if you have additional Halloween tips or questions, please share them in the comments!